Best Wood-Burning Camp Stove for Outdoor Cooking

 If the price tag on the SS Lite is a little too hefty, we recommend the Lixada, kampMATE, and Ohuhu stoves, depending on how compact you need your cook system to be.

 And if you’re planning a few multi-day trips, then our favorite backpacking stove is the Toaks Titanium.
-This lightweight wood-burning stove weighs next to nothing but is tough as nails and more than capable of cooking hearty meals for one or two campers.
+This lightweight wood-burning stove weighs next to nothing but is tough as nails and more than capable if you want to cook meals for one or two campers.

 We hope you found this guide helpful.
 If we missed something be sure to let us know in the comments box below!
 And feel free to share this post with your friends!